Narasimham Committee

 From the 1991 India economic crisis to its status of third largest economy in the world by 2011, India has grown significantly in terms of economic development, so has its banking sector.
 During this period, recognizing the evolving needs of the sector, the Finance Ministry of the Government of India set up various committees with the task of analyzing India's banking sector and recommending legislation and regulations to make it more effective, competitive and efficient.

 Two such expert Committees were set up under the chairmanship of Maidavolu Narasimham.
 They submitted their recommendations in the 1990s in reports widely known as the Narasimham Committee-I (1991) report and the Narasimham Committee-II (1998) Report.
-These recommendations not only helped unleash the potential of banking in India, they are also recognized as a factor towards minimizing the impact of global financial crisis starting in 2007.
+These recommendations not only helped unleash the potential of banking in India, they are also recognized as a factor towards minimizing the impact of 2008 financial crisis.

 Unlike the dirigist era up until the mid-1980s, India is no longer insulated from the global economy.
 The banks in India survived the 2008 financial crisis relatively unscathed, a feat due in part to these Narasimham Committees.